dynamiccookies/Simple-Backup-Utility/README.md

 ## Installation

-1. Clone the repository or download the ZIP file.
+1. Clone the repository or download the [latest release](https://github.com/dynamiccookies/Simple-Backup-Utility/releases/latest).
 2. Place the script (`index.php`) in the directory where you want to manage backups.
 3. Ensure the directory has appropriate permissions for creating and deleting files and folders.